Eedanna/designpatterns/README.md

 # designpatterns

-This project contains all the examples for each of the below Design Patterns
+This project contains the examples for each of the below Design Patterns

 1. Creational